Let’s face it: driving qualified leads using pay per click (PPC) advertising is a great way to generate more leads.

 Two hours later, I decided to check out the latest news on Mashable and there, in the top left, I saw an online ad from the same store.
 But, this time, they were giving me a discount.
 This is remarketing at work.

-Through my PC’s history and a generated cookie (a computer file containing user information), Google AdWords developers were able to track which sites that I visit, using a simple piece of code that runs on the site homepage.
+Through my PC’s history and a generated cookie (a computer file containing user information), Google Ads developers were able to track which sites that I visit, using a simple piece of code that runs on the site homepage.
 As soon as I visit those sites, a relevant text ad will be shown to me soon after.

 And, this time, the chances of persuading me to subscribe to the list or place an order are high, because I’ve been exposed to the same site or information before.
 A lot of companies and marketers have seen huge success with retargeting, especially when paired with segmentation of the match type.